PATH 310 Introduction to Pathology and Molecular Medicine

 This course will provide an introduction to Pathology and Molecular Medicine by presenting a series of modules

 illustrating key aspects of molecular biology, biochemistry and clinical pathology for a broad range of human disorders.

 For each topic, students will learn from experts in pathology, representing molecular and clinical perspectives, who will focus

 on a specific disease and its relevant scientific background, pathogenic mechanism, clinical manifestations and complications,

 testing and treatment options.
 This course will also introduce students to the current transdisciplinary nature of many

 Minimum 3rd year (level 3) standing and one of (BCHM 218/3.0; BCHM 270/3.0).

 After completing PATH 310, students will be able to:

 - Integrate underlying genetic and biochemical factors with resultant pathologic processes and disease states.

-- Contrast the roles of genetics and environmental factors in contributing to disease.
+- Compare and contrast the contributions of genetics and environmental factors to disease.

-The final exam will include well-designed, case-based multiple choice and short answer questions that will test the students’ overall understanding and application of the course material, rather than rote memorization.
-Students must pass the final exam
+demonstrate an understanding of the course material.
+This evaluation will include case-based multiple choice and short answer questions that will test students’ overall understanding and application of course material.

 PATH 310 course notes via modules posted online.